 Controversial Content

-Mr Hussie's work is no stranger to racy content (in more ways than one) and some pages were later modified because of it.
-TUHC lets you turn it on or off; they're off by default.
+Mr Hussie's work is no stranger to racy content, in more ways than one, and some pages were later altered afterwards.
+The UHC lets you toggle them on or off; they're off by default.

 Ten early Flash pages had to be re-scored because musician Bill Bolin left the team on bad terms